jackbsteinberg/std-toast/README.md

 - [Global attributes](https://html.spec.whatwg.org/multipage/dom.html#global-attributes)
 - `open`: a boolean attribute, determining whether the toast is visible or not (according to the default styles).
 By default toasts are not shown.
 - `theme`: one of `"default"`, ???, or ???, conveying the semantic priority of the toast, and influencing its styling (both default and user-provided)
-    - TODO: decide on list of themes to natively support and create and style them.
+    - TODO([#18](https://github.com/jackbsteinberg/std-toast/issues/18)): decide on list of themes to natively support and create and style them.
 - `position`: one of `"top-left"`, `"top-center"`, `"top-right"`, `"middle-left"`, `"middle-center"`, `"middle-right"`, `"bottom-left"`, `"bottom-center"`, or `"bottom-right"`.
 The default (if the attribute is omitted or set to an invalid value) is ???.
-    - TODO(#13): should this positioning be an attribute or a style
+    - TODO([#13](https://github.com/jackbsteinberg/std-toast/issues/13)): should this positioning be an attribute or a style
 - `closebutton`: a boolean attribute, determining whether an explicit close button is shown.
 By default toasts do not have a close button.
     - TODO: where should the `closebutton` show up relative to toast content,